History of Marske in Swaledale

 Click to skip to Industry and Transport

 View of Marske Hall, Marske Bridge, Clints Halls, Rectory and St Edmund’s Church.
-Painting by George Cuit (1743-1818).
+Painting by George Cuit (1743-1818) – history of painting is set out here.
 (Image is copyright.
 Reproduced here with kind permission of UK Government Art Collection.)

 The post-conquest landholdings in the area eventually became organised into “manors”.
 A schematic plan of a typical English manor is shown below.
 In a typical English manor some land was held directly for the Lord of the Manor’s use, some was held by the church, some was for the use of peasants on payment of taxes (typically farmed as strips), some was enclosed as “closes” for the rearing of sheep etc, and some was held in common.
 Most of the farming was arranged in strips (often called “lynchett strips”).
 The church lands were not just around the church building, but also included parts of the strip-farming system13